stanislaw/simple_roles/README.md

 bundle update
 ```

-### Set up valid roles you're gonna have in your app
+### Set up valid roles you're gonna have in your app and choose a Strategy.

 Create file simple_roles.rb in config/initializers and write there: